AdamYounes/hello-arduino/README.md

 # Hello Arduino

-This project is about controlling traffic lights with a sounddetector.
+This project is about controlling traffic lights with a sound detector.

+## Equipment

+- Arduino Uno
+-

+## Instructions

-## About me
+## About Me

-My name is Adam and im a student at Tullingegymnasium.
+My name is Adam and I'm a student at Tullinge gymnasium.